-- Never force physical attention on your barn cats.
+- Never force physical attention on your working cats.
 Not only can this be dangerous for you, but it will also make your new working cat feel threatened and dismantle any progress you may have made in earning their trust.
-These are FERAL CATS.
+Working cats are FERAL CATS.
 If you have earned their trust, they will let you know.

 Cats that are relocated without proper acclimation time and effort generally run off, never to be seen again.
 It is deeply important that the time be invested to make the cats feel safe, familiar, and comfortable so that they have a better chance at survival, and you have a long-term mouser.

 Be aware that during the first day or two, the cats may struggle to try to find a way out of the crate.
 Keep the crate covered with a sheet until they settle down and realize no harm will come to them.

 How are the cats confined?

 If the door to the cat(s)’ home base leads directly outside (e.g. a garage), it is important to have a second barrier.
 This may mean a closed off room inside of a barn, but generally it means a crate inside of the main structure.
 If the cat darts out while you are cleaning the litterbox or setting down food, it isn’t immediately outside.

 You should be equipped with an XL dog crate with proper space for their necessities.
 This includes food and water bowls, disposable litter boxes (which need to be replaced daily), and a place to hide.
 It is recommended that a portion of the cage/crate be covered with a sheet to help cats feel better protected and hidden.

 We send cats home in covered cat carriers.
 When you arrive home:

 - Place the carrier, facing away from you, inside of the crate.
 The carrier door should be able to open and touch the side of the crate in that direction.